thegoodman1/Paper/README.md

 # Paper
 a litiral sheet of paper

-alright this model will have 3 different versions
+alright this model will have 2 different versions

 1. a piece of paper

-2. a stack of paper

-3. a clipboard (might make this IDK)
+2. a clipboard

  <html>
 <img